arif-banai/SimpleTweet/README.md

   - [x] User is displayed the username, name, and body for each tweet
   - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
 - [x] User can refresh tweets timeline by pulling down to refresh
+- [x] User can **compose and post a new tweet**
+  - [x] User can click a “Compose” icon in the Action Bar on the top right
+  - [x] User can then enter a new tweet and post this to twitter
+  - [x] User is taken back to home timeline with **new tweet visible** in timeline
+  - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [x] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented:

 - [x] User can view more tweets as they scroll with infinite pagination
 - [x] User can tap a tweet to display a "detailed" view of that tweet
+- [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
 - [ ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.